Have you ever wondered how many colors together make the images you see on your TV?

 1. How does a TV create white color?
 Does it mean the absence of all colors?

 No. White color can be understood as a combination of several colors.
-That said, a TV creates pure white by combining pure red, green and blue colors.
+A TV creates pure white typically by combining pure red, green and blue colors.

 2. How is yellow color produced on a TV?